As an Amazon Associate I earn from qualifying purchases.

 - When you are ready to bake the cookies, preheat the oven to 400ºF (204ºC).
 Line a large baking sheet with parchment paper or a silicone baking mat.
 Set aside.

-- Roll dough into approximately 1" balls using a cookie scoop or a Tablespoon measure.
+- Roll dough into approximately 1" balls using a cookie scoop (I use this #50 cookie scoop for all of my standard size cookies).
 Bake until set, about 10-12 minutes.
 You do not want cookies to brown at all.
 Remove from oven and transfer cookies to wire rack.
 Allow to cool until you are able to handle the cookies.

 - Roll warm cookies in remaining ½ cup (60g) of powdered sugar.
 Return cookies to wire rack and allow to cool completely.
 When completely cool, roll in powdered sugar again.
 Cookies remain fresh in an airtight container at room temperature up to 2 weeks.